masc-ucsc/docs/docs/pyrope/02-basics.md

-Since many modules can print at the same cycle, it is possible to put a relative priority between puts (`priority`).
+Since many modules can print at the same cycle, it is possible to put a relative priority between `puts` calls (`priority`).
 If no relative priority is provided, a default 0 priority is provided.
 Messages are kept to the end of the cycle, and then printed in alphabetical order for a given priority.
 This is done to be deterministic.
 Higher priority (higher value) are printed after lower priority.
-Messages generated by assertions also get serialized like puts statements but have the highest priority.
+Messages generated by assertions also get serialized like `puts` statements but have the highest priority.